 Compound sentence: I am a teacher, and my brother is a doctor.

-Example-3 Simple Sentence-1: Ahmad tried to complete the assignment.
+Simple Sentence 1: Ahmad tried to complete the assignment.

 Note: Clause is another name used for a simple sentence.